In addition to bleeding, miscarriage can cause symptoms such as abdominal pain, nausea, and weakness.

 Your doctor may know what caused your miscarriage, but sometimes the miscarriage cause is unknown.

-While some women may have a miscarriage and don’t realize it until they see their doctor, others may know a miscarriage is about to happen.
-A doctor may perform an ultrasound or blood test.
-This might indicate a miscarriage is likely.
+These tests might indicate a miscarriage is likely.
 When this is the case, a woman may choose to miscarry at a medical facility or at home.

-Miscarrying at a medical facility like a hospital, surgery center, or clinic, involves a D & C procedure.
+Miscarrying at a medical facility like a hospital, surgery center, or clinic, involves a D and C procedure.
 This involves removing any tissue from the pregnancy.
 Some women prefer this option instead of awaiting bleeding, cramping, and other potential miscarriage symptoms.

 Other women may choose to miscarry at home without undergoing a minor surgical procedure.
 A doctor can prescribe a medication known as misoprostol (Cytotec), which causes uterine contractions that can contribute to miscarriage.
 Other women may allow the process to happen naturally.